MostlyEmre/hnn/README.md

 HNN doesn't show the children comments.
 So the comments are only 1 level deep.

+## Features

+- **All feeds are available:** You can view new posts, the frontpage, Ask HackerNews, Show HackerNews as separate feeds.
+You'll feel right at home.
+- **Paywall detection:** Detects websites that implement paywalls or similar tactics and provides archive.is and archive.org links for the specific URL/Article both on thumbnail view and detail view.
+- **Persistent favorites:** Users can favorite/unfavorite posts.
+They can view their favorites on the Favorites page.
+They can close the browser, or their computer without losing their favorites.
+No login required.
+- **Detailed User Page:** Unlike `news.ycombinator`, HNN shows user's last 3 submissions on their profile page.
+Plus more.
+- **Copy submission URL:** No need to copy the URL of the submission by right clicking, there's a button for that.
+- **Pagination:** Easy to use navigation.
+- **Context aware "Go Back" button:** You will never get lost, no matter where you click, you can always go back.

 ## A bug

 Just wanted to write it down so that I never ever forget it.